 Some Tennessee city charters include ouster provisions, but the only general law procedure for removing elected officials from office is judicial ouster.
-Cities are entitled to use their municipal charter ouster provisions, or they may proceed under state law.
+The state ouster law takes precedence over any charter provision on the topic.

 The judicial ouster procedure applies to all officers, including people holding any municipal "office of trust or profit."
 (Note that it must be an "office" filled by an "officer," distinguished from an "employee" holding a "position" that does not have the attributes of an "office").
 The statute makes any officer subject to such removal "who shall knowingly or willfully misconduct himself in office, or who shall knowingly or willfully neglect to perform any duty enjoined upon such officer by any of the laws of the state, or who shall in any public place be in a state of intoxication produced by strong drink voluntarily taken, or who shall engage in any form of illegal gambling, or who shall commit any act constituting a violation of any penal statute involving moral turpitude".
 T.C.A. § 8-47-101.